 Additional Information

 Licenses must be renewed every two years.
-The number of continuing education hours depends on the license, and continuing education requirements are outlined by the board.
+The number of continuing education hours required for each renewal period depends on the specific license type (20 for CSWs, 30 for LSWs, and 40 for LCSWs).
+Continuing education requirements are outlined by the board.
 Scroll down this FAQ page to find a list of questions specific to each of the social work licenses offered in New Jersey.

 New Mexico Social Work License Requirements